Intuit QuickBooks Payroll Review 2023: Is It Right for You?

 This article is part of a larger series on Payroll Services.

-QuickBooks Payroll, one of the products in Intuit’s suite of solutions, gives you full-service payroll, automatic tax filings, next-day direct deposits, and multiple HR functions.
-It’s ideal for businesses that already use QuickBooks Accounting or want to make the move to a reliable accounting solution that integrates with payroll.
+QuickBooks Payroll, one of the products in Intuit’s suite of solutions, gives you full-service payroll, automatic tax filings, next-day direct deposits, and multiple human resources (HR) functions.
+It’s ideal for businesses that already use QuickBooks Accounting or want to move to a reliable accounting solution that integrates with payroll.
 With monthly fees that start at $45 plus $5 per employee, it’s a reasonably priced option that works well for small businesses.
+In our evaluation of the best payroll software for small businesses, QuickBooks Payroll earned an overall score of 4.54 out of 5.

 What We Recommend QuickBooks Payroll For

-We’ve examined and compared QuickBooks Payroll against several payroll software for multiple uses—from general business to specific industries like trucking—and it almost always ranks in our lists of best employee pay processing tools because of its versatility, ease of use, and breadth of features.
+Aside from its unlimited pay runs and fast direct deposits, QuickBooks Payroll is great for processing payments for all types of employees, such as hourly and salaried workers and contractors, because of its versatility, ease of use, and breadth of features.
 It’s also easily accessible through the QuickBooks Online accounting software, so it’s a simple transition for small employers that are existing QuickBooks users.

 In short, QuickBooks Payroll is best for: